aintnier/Bankist-reDesign/README.md

 # Bankist-reDesign
 Re-Design of Jonas Schmedtmann's app "Bankist"

-This is a redesign of the Bakist web app by Jonas Schmedtmann for his JavaScript course.
+This is a redesign of the Bankist web app by Jonas Schmedtmann for his JavaScript course.
 My version includes the following features:
   - Sign up and log in form
   - Home page with the following functions:
     - Transfers